AlacrisIO/alacrity/docs/paper.md

 property to avoid confusion where participants have disunity on the state of the program.

+Similarly, there are certain primitives which cannot be called from the consensus, but are allowed to be called from the participants.
+These are `random`, for generating a random number, and `interact` for interacting with the frontend that drives the Alacrity program.
+(We discuss `interact` more in [End-Point Projection](#end-point-projection).)

 Actors in Alacrity (the participants and the contract) always require a single next action that will be run.
 In programming language theory parlance, this means that the continuation of every statement must be